Deutsche Bank India branches report 48 pc jump in net profit in FY21 | Business

 In FY21, Deutsche Bank increased the capital deployed in its India branches by Rs 3,326 crore to support growth across all its business lines, taking the total capital deployed to Rs 19,345 crore, and Shaparia said the higher buffers positions it strongly for FY22.

-The cost to income ratio improved to 42 percent from 44 percent in FY20, it said, adding the profit per employee increased 44 percent to Rs 87.69 crore from Rs 60.72 crore.
+The cost to income ratio improved to 42 per cent from 44 per cent in FY20, it said, adding the profit per employee increased 44 per cent to Rs 87.69 lakh from Rs 60.72 lakh.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)